shuozhixu/Modelling_2024/README.md

 All materials were studied at 0 K only.
 Results are in `data_300KMDMC.txt`, `data_600KMDMC.txt`, and `data_900KMDMC.txt`.

-## References
+## Reference

 If you use any files from this GitHub repository, please cite

-- Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, [Ideal simple shear strengths of two HfNbTaTi-based quinary refractory multi-principal element alloys](http://dx.doi.org/10.1063/5.0116898), APL Mater.
-10 (2022) 111107
-- Wu-Rong Jian, Zhuocheng Xie, Shuozhi Xu, Yanqing Su, Xiaohu Yao, Irene J. Beyerlein, [Effects of lattice distortion and chemical short-range order on the mechanisms of deformation in medium entropy alloy CoCrNi](http://dx.doi.org/10.1016/j.actamat.2020.08.044), Acta Mater.
-199 (2020) 352--369
+- Subah Mubassira, Wu-Rong Jian, Shuozhi Xu, [Effects of chemical short‑range order and temperature on basic structure parameters and stacking fault energies in multi‑principal element alloys](http://dx.doi.org/10.1063/5.0116898), Modelling x (2024) y
-- Shuozhi Xu, Emily Hwang, Wu-Rong Jian, Yanqing Su, Irene J. Beyerlein, [Atomistic calculations of the generalized stacking fault energies in two refractory multi-principal element alloys](http://dx.doi.org/10.1016/j.intermet.2020.106844), Intermetallics 124 (2020) 106844